BigDataGeek3/Degrees-of-sepration/README.md

 Person1 - One actor from that database

-Person2 - Another actor from that database
+Person2 - Another actor from the database

 Output:
 A table showing in sequence Person1 acted in Movie A with person B who acted in Movie B.....etc with Person2